 From the developer’s note, Samsung Note II does not run the app accurately in the background.

-Runtastic is an ad-free pedometer as well as health tracker app that is enriched with many options you can make use of.
+Runtastic is an ad-free pedometer as well as health tracker app.
+It is enriched with many options.
 It gives you the record of how much steps you walked, calories burned, activities necessary to meet the goals, etc.

 - 30-Day Activity Boost: A 30day regular activity session which helps you in quick boosting the health.